daattali/beautiful-jekyll/_posts/2021-03-19-how-to-update-to-vsphere-7.0-update-2.md

 ![](/img/v7u2.jpg)

-VMware is currently working on a patch and recommends to **NOT** upgrade to 7.0 U2 until this patch is available.
+**VMware is currently working on a patch and recommends to NOT upgrade to 7.0 U2 until this patch is available**.
 This blog will be updated accordingly.

 ## How to update to vCenter 7.0 Update 2

 While vSphere 7.0u2 is recovering from its hangover, vCenter 7.0 Update 2 is doing fine thank you very much.
-You can go ahead and patch vCenter.
+So you can go ahead and patch it.

 Before starting the update process, it is highly recommended to make sure you can revert to the current version in case the update goes sideways.
 You can obviously take a backup of the VCSA in the VAMI or shut down the VM and take a snapshot.